 "You wouldn't like to give me some little clue?" said the Patrician.
 "Best all round if I don't, sir," said Moist.

 Violin Scam: One of Moist's most common tricks back when he was a crook.
 At the start of the book he has several glass rings and a very nearly gold coin on hand that he plans to use to make enough money to get out of town.

 The Window or the Stairs: Moist von Lipwig is given a choice by Vetinari, who presents himself as an "angel" to Moist: He can take over the job of Postmaster General, or walk out a door in Vetinari's office, and Vetinari would never bother him again.
 Being a Genre Savvy sort of chap, Moist goes to the door, carefully peeks through it, and finds a deep pit where the floor should be.
 He drops a spoon into the pit, and it doesn't make a sound for a rather long time.
 He takes the job.
-At the end of the book, the Big Bad is offered the same choice with a job at the Mint.
+At the end of the book, Reacher Gilt is offered the same choice with a job at the Mint.
 It isn't stated whether he walks straight out the door without pausing to look or purposefully did not consent to Vetinari's bargain, but it seems we will not be hearing from him again.